 Food Services

+District 58 partners with Quest Food Management to offer lunch each school day at Herrick Middle School and O’Neill Middle School as part of the federal government’s National School Lunch Program.
 The lunch program has regulations that must be followed in all aspects of our operation, including USDA dietary guidelines and nutritional requirements.
 These requirements include whole grain foods, fruits and vegetables every day, only fat-free or low-fat milk, reduced saturated fat, reduced sodium, and no trans fats.

 Our goal is to nurture student well-being by appreciating healthy school meals, choosing nutritious foods, and adopting a healthy lifestyle.
 To accomplish that, we provide menus that meet or exceed federal standards, innovative dining environments and wellness education.

-Middle School Menu
+2025-26 Middle School Menus

 *Please note all menus are subject to change without notice as national manufacturing shortages continue to impact food supply.